 Radiological Decontamination

-Lasertronics' unique stripping technology offers a practical way to clean irradiated metals to free release.
+Lasertronics' unique stripping technology offers a practical way to clean contaminated metals to free release.

-Our system cleans to free release surfaces that have been exposed to nuclear radiation.
-Nuclides stripped from oxide coatings can be captured in paper filter for easy control and inexpensive disposal.
+Our system cleans to free release surfaces that have been contaminated by radionuclides.
+Nuclides stripped from oxide coatings are trapped in a HEPA paper filter for easy control and inexpensive disposal.
 The same system strips corrosion, paint, and other coatings.

 Laser ablation is ideal for this application because it completely strips any foreign substance: